kdoodoo/affectnetc25/README.md

 # NOTE1: We Do Not provide any data from the AffectNet.
-We follow the AffectNet Academic Use License Agreement.
+We follow the AffectNet Academic Use License Agreement. <br>
 Before use these annotations,<br>
 DOWNLOAD AffectNet at: <br>
 http://mohammadmahoor.com/affectnet/